 Earnings per Share - Basic earnings per share is net income divided by the weighted average number of common shares outstanding during the period.
-ESOP shares are considered outstanding for this calculation unless unearned.
+Shares held in the South Plains Financial, Inc. Employee Stock Ownership Plan ("ESOP") are considered outstanding for this calculation unless unearned.
 Diluted earnings per share includes the dilutive effect of unearned ESOP shares, if applicable.
 Diluted earnings per share includes the dilutive effect of additional potential shares issuable under stock options.
-Earnings and dividends per share are restated for all stock splits and stock dividends through the date of issuance of the financial statements.
+Earnings and dividends per share are restated for all stock splits and stock dividends through the date of issuance of the consolidated financial statements.

-Fair Values of Financial Instruments - Fair values of financial instruments are estimated using relevant market information and other assumptions, as more fully described in Note 21.
+Fair Values of Financial Instruments - Fair values of financial instruments are estimated using relevant market information and other assumptions, as more fully described in Note 22.
 Fair value estimates involve uncertainties and matters of significant judgment.
 Changes in assumptions or in market conditions could significantly affect estimates.

-Trust Assets - Custodial assets of City Bank's trust department, other than cash on deposit at City Bank, if any, are not included in the accompanying CFS because they are not assets of City Bank.
+Trust Assets - Custodial assets of City Bank's trust department, other than cash on deposit at City Bank, if any, are not included in the accompanying consolidated financial statements because they are not assets of City Bank.